Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 - OCCinfo by alis - Alberta-based occupational information

-- Sokanu: What does a political scientist do? - occupational profile and videos (U.S.)
+- Career Explorer by Sokanu: occupational profile and videos (U.S.)

 - A Day in the Life of a Political Scientist - The Princeton Review (U.S.)